ads04r/twitstream/README.md

 * Client written in HTML/JavaScript - runs on anything with a browser
 * Customisable styles
-* All Twitter auth happen server side - client acts as a wrapper
+* All Twitter interaction is server side - client just acts as a wrapper
 * Keeps complete history by default

 Requirements